SioKCronin/website/content/about.md

 She began her career researching how humans learn at Harvard's Lab for Developmental Studies, and now stewards human-computer ecosystems solving problems that matter.
-She is currently the Engineering Manager at Landed, where she helps support the financial well-being of essential professionals.
+She is currently the Engineering Manager at Landed, where she leads a team of engineers helping support the financial well-being of essential professionals.

 Siobhán has published research in Brain & Cognition, Neuroreport, and Model View Culture, and presented at the Conference on Complex Systems,